Management Policy Corporate Governance

 The 68th General Meeting of Shareholders held on June 26, 2015 resolved to grant remuneration of 400 million yen or less annually to Directors (excluding Directors who are members of the Audit & Supervisory Committee) (this remuneration does not include their salaries as employees; the number of Directors set out in the Articles of Incorporation is ten or fewer, and the number as of the date of submission of the securities report was five).

 At the 76th General Meeting of Shareholders held on June 28, 2023, the Company resolved to introduce a restricted stock-based compensation plan and grant monetary claims of 50 million yen or less annually to grant restricted stock-based compensation to Directors (excluding Directors who are members of the Audit & Supervisory Committee and Outside Directors) within the above limit.
 The resolution also stipulates that the total annual number of common shares of the Company that are issued or disposed of shall be a maximum of 100,000.
+Furthermore, at the 78th Ordinary General Meeting of Shareholders held on June 26, 2025, the Company received approval to revise the total amount of monetary compensation claims for the grant of restricted stock to the Eligible Directors to an annual amount of no more than 100 million yen.

 The Company’s 68th General Meeting of Shareholders held on June 26, 2015 adopted a resolution to set the limit of remuneration for Directors who are members of the Audit & Supervisory Committee at 100 million yen per year (the number of Directors who are members of the Audit & Supervisory Committee set out in the Articles of Incorporation is five or fewer, and the number as of the date of submission of the securities report was four).